-- Tomography scans: continuous rotation of the Spindle along the vertical axis (Section 5.1) - \bullet Reflectivity scans: R_y rotations using the tilt-stage (Section 5.2) - Vertical layer scans: D_z step motion or ramp scans using the nano-hexapod (Section 5.3) - Lateral scans: D_y scans using the T_y translation stage (Section 5.4) - Diffraction Tomography:continuous R_z rotation using the Spindle and lateral D_y scans performed at the same time using the translation stage (Section 5.5)
+- Tomography scans: continuous rotation of the Spindle along the vertical axis (Section 5.1) - Reflectivity scans: R_y rotations using the tilt-stage (Section 5.2) - Vertical layer scans: D_z step motion or ramp scans using the nano-hexapod (Section 5.3) - Lateral scans: D_y scans using the T_y translation stage (Section 5.4) - Diffraction Tomography:continuous R_z rotation using the Spindle and lateral D_y scans performed at the same time using the translation stage (Section 5.5)

 Unless explicitly stated, all closed-loop experiments were performed using the robust (i.e. conservative) high authority controller designed in Section 4.3.
+Higher performance controllers using complementary filters are investigated in Section 5.6.

-For each experiment, the obtained performances are compared to the specifications for the most demanding case in which nano-focusing optics are used to focus the beam down to $200 \, nm \times 100 \, nm$.
-In this case, the goal is to keep the sample's point of interest in the beam, and therefore the D_y and D_z positioning errors should be less than $200 \, nm$ and $100 \, nm$ peak-to-peak, respectively.
-The R_y error should be less than $1.7 \, \mu$ rad peak-to-peak.
-In terms of RMS errors, this corresponds to $30 \, nm$ in D_y , $15 \, nm$ in D_z and $250 \, n$ rad in R_y (a summary of the specifications is given in Table 5.1).
+For each experiment, the obtained performances are compared to the specifications for the most demanding case in which nano-focusing optics are used to focus the beam down to $200\,nm \times 100\,nm$.
+In this case, the goal is to keep the sample's point of interest in the beam, and therefore the D_y and D_z positioning errors should be less than $200\,nm$ and $100\,nm$ peak-to-peak, respectively.
+The R_y error should be less than $1.7\,\mu{\rm rad}$ peak-to-peak.
+In terms of RMS errors, this corresponds to $30\,nm$ in D_y , $15\,nm$ in D_z and $250\,{\rm nrad}$ in R_y (a summary of the specifications is given in Table 5.1).

-Results obtained for all experiments are summarized and compared to the specifications in Section 5.5.
+Results obtained for all experiments are summarized and compared to the specifications in Section 5.6.